algodex/healthcheck/README.md

 # healthcheck
-Monitoring system for Algodex services
+This is a monitoring system for Algodex services.
+It periodically stores the data in a CouchDB database where it can be viewed later.

 ## Setup